knzm/pyramid/docs/tutorials/wiki2/authorization.rst

 (Only the highlighted line needs to be added.)

-:meth:`~pyramid.security.authenticated_userid()` will return None if the user is not authenticated, or some user id it the user is authenticated.
+:meth:`~pyramid.security.authenticated_userid()` will return None if the user is not authenticated, or some user id if the user is authenticated.

 Add a "Logout" link when logged in